Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Abstract

 \section{Abstract}

-Limited-angle electron tomography aims to reconstruct 3D shapes from 2D projections of Transmission Electron Microscopy (TEM) within a restricted range and number of tilting angles, but it suffers from the missing-wedge problem that causes severe reconstruction artifacts.
-Deep learning approaches have shown promising results in alleviating these artifacts, yet they typically require large high-quality training datasets with known 3D ground truth which are difficult to obtain in electron microscopy.
+Limited-angle electron tomography aims to reconstruct 3D shapes from 2D projections of Transmission Electron Microscopy (TEM) within a restricted range and number of tilting angles, but it suffers from the missing-edge problem that causes severe reconstruction artefacts.
+Deep learning approaches have shown promising results in alleviating these artefacts, yet they typically require large high-quality training datasets with known 3D ground truth, which are difficult to obtain in electron microscopy.
 To address these challenges, we propose \ours{}, a novel 3D diffusion-based iterative reconstruction framework.
 Our method is trained on readily available volumetric FIB-SEM data using a simulator that maps them to TEM tilt series, enabling the model to learn realistic structural priors without requiring clean TEM ground truth.
-By operating directly on 3D volumes, \ours{} implicitly enforces consistency across slices without the need for additional regularization.
-On simulated electron tomography datasets with limited angular coverage, \ours{} outperforms state-of-the-art methods in reconstruction quality.
-We further demonstrate that a trained \ours{} model generalizes well to real-world TEM tilts obtained under different conditions and can recover accurate structures from tilt ranges as narrow as 8 degrees, with 2-degree increments, without any retraining or fine-tuning.
+By operating directly on 3D volumes, \ours{} implicitly enforces consistency across slices without the need for additional regularisation.
+In simulated electron tomography datasets with limited angular coverage, \ours{} outperforms the most advanced methods in reconstruction quality.
+We further demonstrate that a trained model \ours{} generalises well to real-world TEM tilts obtained under different conditions and can recover accurate structures from tilt ranges as narrow as 8 degrees, with 2-degree increments, without any retraining or fine-tuning.